wavemaker/docs/learn/on-premise/observability/metrics-collection/alerts.md

 :::

 ### Configure Notifications for Alerts
-Prometheus uses alert manager to send notifications.In WaveMaker Enterprise Setup  alerts are configured through Email channel.
-Below link explains configuration of alerts using various channels like Slack ,Pageduty etc.
+Prometheus uses alert manager to send notifications.
+In WaveMaker Enterprise Setup alert notifications are configured through Email channel by default.
+Below link explains configuration of alert notifications using various other channels like Slack ,Pageduty etc.
 https://prometheus.io/docs/alerting/latest/configuration/
-### Configure Alerts using Email Channel.
+### Configure Alert Notifications using Email Channel.

-1) Connect to Platform Instance and edit the file /wm-runtime/conf/alertmanager/config/config.yml by replacing the below place holders
+1) SSH to Platform Instance and edit the file /wm-runtime/conf/alertmanager/config/config.yml by replacing the below place holders
    - ***@SMTP_HOST@ and @SMTP_PORT@*** with your Corporate SMTP Server Details.
    - ***@SMPT_FROM_EMAIL@ and @SMTP_EMAIL@*** with Corportate EmailAddress ex: notifications@xyz.com
    - ***@SMTP_PASSWORD@*** with valid password.